2021 New York Giants season: Week 12: vs. Philadelphia Eagles

 On the day the Giants retired Michael Strahan's 92, the defense rebounded from their lackluster performance in Tampa and played a masterful game.
 After a first quarter field goal, Eagles QB Jalen Hurts was intercepted by Darnay Holmes.
 The defense preserved the 3-0 first half lead on the last play by stopping an Eagles 15-play, 92-yard drive with a Tae Crowder interception on the goal line, a play that would prove disastrous for the Eagles.

-In the third quarter after a fourth down stop, the Giants opened up the scoring when Philadelphia native and Temple University walk-on Chris Myarick made an acrobatic touchdown catch, his first in the NFL, to give the Giants a 10-0 lead.
+In the third quarter after a fourth down stop, the Giants opened up the scoring when Philadelphia native and Temple University walk-on Chris Myarick made an acrobatic touchdown catch, his first in the NFL, to give the Giants a 10–0 lead.
 Hurts threw an interception to Xavier McKinney, his third of the day.
 After that, the Eagles decided to aggressively run the football, rushing for 100 yards in the third quarter alone.
 Boston Scott got the Eagles on the board in the first play of the fourth quarter with a 1-yard touchdown run.
-After exchanging punts, Kenny Golladay had two critical first-down receptions putting the Giants in field goal range, extending the lead to 13-7 in the closing minutes.
+After exchanging punts, Kenny Golladay had two critical first-down receptions putting the Giants in field goal range, extending the lead to 13–7 in the closing minutes.

 On the next possession with the Eagles driving, Dexter Lawrence forced a Scott fumble, which Julian Love recovered for the Giants with 1:39 to play.
 The Giants coaches opted to be extra conservative, making the Eagles burn all three timeouts in 23 seconds, giving them the ball back with 1:11 to play.

 After three completions from Hurts to rookie RB Kenneth Gainwell for 32 yards, the Eagles drove to the Giants 27-yard line with 37 seconds to play.
 On first down, Hurts threw a one-on-one ball to the end zone to Jalen Reagor which bounced out of his hands and into the waiting arms of Love, who himself couldn't hold on to the ball, giving the Eagles another chance.
 On fourth down after two stops, Hurts threw another pass to Reagor on the goal line, which he dropped again, turning the ball over on downs.
 It was their sixth of the game, and enough for the Giants to escape with the win.

-With the win, the Giants improved to 4-7.
-This was the first time the Giants had a winning streak against the Eagles since they won 3 in a row from 2007-2008.
-Joe Judge also improved to 4-0 at home against division rivals in his last win as Giants head coach.
+With the win, the Giants improved to 4–7.
+This was the first time the Giants had a winning streak against the Eagles since they won 3 in a row from 2007 to 2008.
+Joe Judge also improved to 4–0 at home against division rivals in his last win as Giants head coach.
 It was also their third home win in a row, the first time they had done so in five years.